FEAR: 7 Tips on Mastering Fear

 What can you learn from professional golfers?

-I conveyed this story as an example that when anyone who is faced with performance issues in life, the same process occurs.
-Everyone has submerged core beliefs about his or her weaknesses or inadequacies that formed from experienced childhood experiences.
+I conveyed this story as an example that when you are faced with a performance issue in your life, the same physical and mental reactions occur.
+Everyone has embedded core beliefs about his or her weaknesses or inadequacies which formed from going through childhood experiences.
 So in current life situations when you are under stress or pressure to perform any task these old embedded core beliefs will become triggered and surface into your conscious mind.
 These core beliefs strongly influence how you will act, feel, react, and think.